khigia/Tick.jl/notes.md

   - dynamic list of inputs? (e.g. average, add, etc)
   - node that create node? (react on inputs to create new node during `tick`)
   - validity: ok, paused, invalid
-  - batching behaviour: ticker can declare if it support batching or not
+  - batching behaviour: ticker can declare if it support batching or not, in which case inputs looks like a dataframe
   - Factory for Ticker (e.g. `Add(Sq(Sin(Root(X))),Sq(Cos(Root(Y))))` should
     translate in all nodes/tickers creation.
 Need to define a (recursive) Ticker representation in the line of type name and argument configuration.